boltlabs-inc/libzkchannels/README.md

 ## Payment Channels using MPC techniques

+We now describe the APIs around our support for non-anonymous currencies like Bitcoin.

 ### Channel Setup

+	use zkchannels::mpc;

 	// create initial channel mpc state
 	let mut channel_state = mpc::ChannelMPCState::new(String::from("Channel A -> B"), false);